Primary Sources: Original Documents in Electronic Format

-History and Biography is a scholarly journal published quarterly by the Historical Society of Pennsylvania.
-Recent issues display tables of contents.
-Issues from 1907-2003 are publicly available in full text through the Penn State University Libraries' digital collections.
-Full text is also available in (licensed) JSTOR.
+History and Biography is a scholarly journal published quarterly by the Historical Society of Pennsylvania since 1877.
+Full text issues from 1907-2005 are publicly available.

 Resource Library, from the Traditional Fine Arts Organization, is a collection of online articles and essays dealing with American representational

 Magazine provides tables of contents for issues from 1968-present.

 in the Decorative Arts (1993-2009), from the Bard

 Graduate Center, provides tables of contents online.
 This journal ceased and was replaced by West 86th (see below).